hojahoja/Gem-Poacher/documentation/user_manual.md

 You can start typing your name when you see the blinking cursor in the textbox:

-<kbd>⏎ ENTER</kbd> Add your name and score after typing it or remove text entry box if the textfield is empty.
+<kbd>⏎ ENTER</kbd> Add your name and score after typing it or remove the text entry box if the text field is empty.

 <img alt="Enter Your Name textbox" src="images/name_entry.png" width="396" height="81" />

 > [!NOTE]
-> Your score won't be saved if you don't enter a name or scored 0 points.
+> Your score won't be saved if you don't enter a name or score 0 points.

-### When text entry box isn't visible
+### When the text entry box isn't visible

 <kbd>F2</kbd> or <kbd>→</kbd> Next scoreboard page.